 |

-OVERVIEW of AITUTAKI This tiny group of islands that sits within one of the world’s largest lagoons is regarded by many as one of the most beautiful places on earth.
+This tiny group of islands that sits within one of the world’s largest lagoons is regarded by many as one of the most beautiful places on earth.

 Aitutaki has a population of approximately 2300.
 It has 15 small islets and a main volcanic island with a height of 119 metres.
-The lagoon at Aitutaki is shallow (11 metres maximum depth) and almost completely enclosed by a substantial barrier reef.

 This small island, with an equally small permanent population, boasts some very big and very beautiful churches, many of which the square footage of would not look astray in one of the larger metropolitan parishes in any city of the world today.
 Visitors are always welcome at Sunday services.

-There is a long history behind Aitutaki and relics of it can still be found everywhere, with solid stone halfbuildings dotted throughout the island.
+There is a long history behind Aitutaki and relics of it can still be found everywhere, with solid stone buildings dotted throughout the island.
 The island was settled many centuries ago by the explorer Ru, who brought his brothers and their wives and 10 maidens and began the initial development of the island.

 Often used as a stopover, Aitutaki was always on the route of the great flying boats, the Sunderlands.
 The-then airway TEAL, the forerunner of Air New Zealand, used Aikimi, one of Aitutaki’s bigger offshore islands as a rest point on what was known as the Coral Route during the mid to later part of the 20th century.